PJ-568/long-paper-ai-agent-tutorial/README.EN.md

 1. Launch [Visual Studio Code](https://code.visualstudio.com/Download);
 2. Install project environment-related extensions (optional.
 Recommended if you have reference projects);
 3. Install the [Roo Code](https://roocode.com) extension within VS Code;
-4. Click the left-side kangaroo (Roo Code) icon to configure the LLM provider API and model (prioritize models with longer context windows; `as of June 22, 2025`, DeepSeek-V3-0324 is recommended as many platforms offer free API access);
+4. Click the left-side kangaroo (Roo Code) icon to configure the LLM provider API and model (prioritize models with longer context windows; `As of July 26, 2025`, it is recommended to use Qwen3-325B, as it supports longer context and some platforms offer free API calls.);
 5. In Roo Code's `Context` settings, appropriately increase the `Concurrent File Read Limit` and set `File Read Auto-Truncate Threshold` to `Always Read Entire File`.

 ### Project Setup